Bread Dad

 • However, you can also stir the full 1 cup of chopped nuts into the batter (and add nothing to the top) if you prefer to have a plain/non-nutty top to your sour cream banana nut bread.

-• You should use a NEUTRAL flavored vegetable oil (i.e. corn or canola oil) in order to make this sour cream banana nut bread recipe.
-Stronger flavored oils (i.e. peanut oil) may negatively impact the taste of this banana nut bread.
+• You should use a NEUTRAL flavored vegetable oil (e.g. corn or canola oil) in order to make this sour cream banana nut bread recipe.
+Stronger flavored oils (e.g. peanut oil) may negatively impact the taste of this banana nut bread.
 If you want to use olive oil in your banana bread, I would recommend that using an olive oil with “light” on the label.
 Light olive oil is a type of olive oil with a lighter color and more neutral flavor.

 • Many vegetable oils also contain less saturated fat than butter.